wmandai/codeigniter-monolog/README.md

 Simple integration of the Monolog Package (https://github.com/Seldaek/monolog) into CodeIgniter by overwriting the CI_Log class.

-Based on https://github.com/pfote/Codeigniter-Monolog, but updating monolog to 1.7.* and supporting file logging more akin to native CodeIgniter logging.
+Based on https://github.com/stevethomas/codeigniter-monolog, but added support for slack and Sentry

 This library registers Monolog as the PHP error handler to catch all errors and adds support for IntrospectionProcessor for additional meta data.

-Supports File (RotatingFileHandler), New Relic (NewRelicHandler) and HipChat (HipChatHandler).
+Supports File (RotatingFileHandler), New Relic (NewRelicHandler), Slack (SlackWebhookHandler), Sentry (RavenHandler) and HipChat (HipChatHandler).

 Installation
 ------------
 * Install monolog with ```composer require monolog/monolog```
+* To use Sentry install it with ```composer require sentry/sentry```
 * Make sure your index.php contains  ```include_once './vendor/autoload.php';```
+* Copy application/core/MY_Log.php to application/core folder
-* Copy application/libraries/Log.php and application/config/monolog.php into your CodeIgniter application
+* Copy application/config/monolog.php into your CodeIgniter application/config folder

 Usage
 -----
 Use log_message() as per normal in CodeIgniter to log error, debug and info messages.
-Log files are stored in the application/logs folder in format YYYY-MM-DD-ci.log
+Log files are stored in the application/logs folder in format ci-YYYY-MM-DD.log

 License
 -------